 Are Ticks Dangerous?

 There are a variety of tick-borne diseases, but not all ticks carry diseases.
 Only ticks that have been infected with bacteria, viruses, or parasites present harm.
 The first sign of a tick is usually seeing the tick itself, then secondary signs include symptoms of bacteria or diseases transmitted by ticks.
 Also, only ticks in the nymph or adult phase are hazardous.

 Treatment for ticks is completely different than flea treatment.
 It is important to call your local pest control professional for an inspection and assistance in getting rid of ticks.
 Since ticks only stay around if there is a host, it is important to dispose of all empty bird and rodent nesting.
 Also, keeping your grass cut short can aid in decreasing the likelihood of an infestation.

 What to do if there is a tick on you— using tweezers, carefully grasp behind the head and pull slowly away from the host’s skin.
 It is important to not squeeze or crush the tick when removing it because this can lead to more harmful fluids being released.
 Check to see if the mouthparts are completely removed from the wound, then thoroughly clean and disinfect the area.
 If you have secondary symptoms or medical concerns, please seek medical attention immediately.
-Contact Any Pest for professional tick control today!
+Contact Lookout Pest Control, formerly Any Pest Inc., for professional tick control today!

 Back to Pest Control